 We thank Beno M for management assistance, and Rich PR for valuable discussions.
-This publication is based upon work from COST Action CA15203 MitoEAGLE, supported by COST (European Cooperation in Science and Technology), in cooperation with COST Actions CA16225 EU-CARDIOPROTECTION and CA17129 CardioRNA, and K-Regio project MitoFit funded by the Tyrolian Government.
+This publication is based upon work from COST Action CA15203 MitoEAGLE, supported by COST (European Cooperation in Science and Technology), in cooperation with COST Actions CA16225 EU-CARDIOPROTECTION and CA17129 CardioRNA, and K-Regio project MitoFit (E.G.).